Awareness of Available Support

 To calculate the indicator’s value, divide the number of respondents who know a specific group / organization / institution that helps women affected by domestic violence by the number of interviewed respondents.
 Multiply the result by 100.

-1) Disaggregate the data by the respondent’s location (e.g. (semi-) urban areas, rural areas), age group, and other factors depending on the local context.
+1) Disaggregate the data by the respondent’s location (e.g. (semi-) urban areas, rural areas), age group, wealth, and other factors depending on the local context.